 Call for proposals: Charlayne Hunter-Gault Giving Voice to the Voiceless Program Grants

-Is it a candidate for pitching to the PBS Newshour web site?
+Is the project a candidate for proposing to the PBS Newshour website?
 Projects will also be pitched to Grady Newsource and the Grady website as well as UGA Today and other outlets.